Supply-demand01/OurProfitCalulator/README.md

 as an argument to GetAllBlockTransactions2.py and GetBothPrices2.py, as these are the only ones that need it.
 But when I run the code it only does one tx hash and then ends instead of iterating through all of them.
 Fix dat. safe.

+Bonus points if you can also also get the  unique contract address for GetAllBlockTransactions2.py as sometimes a tx hash will have a different contract address from another.